microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/FaceIdentificationSetup.md

 # Key Source Code

-* [PersonGroupsPage.xaml.cs](../Kiosk/Views/PersonGroupsPage.xaml.cs): Page that shows the set of PersonGroups.

-* [PersonGroupDetailsPage.xaml.cs](../Kiosk/Views/PersonGroupDetailsPage.xaml.cs): Page that shows the set of people in a PersonGroup.

-* [PersonDetailsPage.xaml.cs](../Kiosk/Views/PersonDetailsPage.xaml.cs): Page that shows the set of faces associated with a given person.
+* [FaceIdenficationSetup.xaml.cs](../Kiosk/Views/FaceIdentificationSetup.xaml.cs): Page that hosts the UI.

-* [ImageSearchUserControl](../Kiosk/Controls/ImageSearchUserControl.xaml.cs): A control used for searching Bing Images and local images and using them as input sample in the PersonDetailsPage.
+* [ImageSearchUserControl](../Kiosk/Controls/ImageSearchUserControl.xaml.cs): A control used for selecting training images.
+Either from Bing Images, local images or from web camera captures.